THE SITUATION ANALYSIS

 - How long should it be?

-About the same length as the situation analysis — eight to 10 pages single spaced, plus end notes.
+About the same length as the situation analysis — eight to 10 pages single-spaced, plus endnotes.
+Again, some content should be tables, charts, and graphs, with information presented in digestible ways (e.g., headings, bullet points, summaries).

 THE FINAL CAMPAIGN BOOK